 Linux self-hosted runners

-RunsOn supports both native x64 and arm64 self-hosted GitHub Actions runners, irrespective of your GitHub plan (even with free plans).
+If you want to self-host GitHub Actions runners for Linux on AWS, RunsOn supports both native x64 and arm64 runners, irrespective of your GitHub plan (even with free plans).

 For instance if you want to use a 2cpu x64 runner, your workflow file would look like this: